We need some details to make your will. If you need clarification at any stage, just click the icon next to most questions or contact us.

 Complete this first questionnaire for you onlyAfter you submit this one, we'll email you a link for your partner to complete their own questionnaire.

 Foreign assetsThey can be included in your will but you should be cautious as the law of the country your assets are could have priority over your will.
 Countries have different succession laws so ideally we recommend you make a different will in each country unless you are certain about the local succession law.

 Gifts to your spouse or civil partner In Ireland a spouse or civil partner has a legal right to half of your estate if there are no children or a third if there are children.
 If you leave less than this they can choose to accept the specific (lesser) gift in your will or claim their legal right.

 Gifts to your spouse or civil partner and children In Scotland a spouse or civil partner is entitled to half of your net moveable estate if there are no children or a third if there are children.

 Children are entitled to half of your net moveable estate if there is no surviving spouse or a third if there is a surviving spouse.

 'Moveable estate' means bank accounts, shareholdings, cars, personal belongings but not a house, flat or land.

-This optional step is if you want to leave specific property, items or money to a beneficiary.
+You can leave property, items or money to a beneficiary.
 Anything you don't specify here will be dealt with in the next step where you can define how the rest of your estate is shared.

 How is your estate shared?
 When you pass away your funeral expenses and any debts are paid out of your estate first.
 Any gifts you left in the previous step are distributed next.
-In this step you choose how the remainder of your estate will be shared amongst your beneficiaries.
+Choose now how the remainder of your estate will be shared amongst your beneficiaries.